Last Updated: May 19, 2021

 How to Get More L-arginine

 L-arginine is a versatile amino acid that’s found in a wide variety of foods and health products.
-Some of the most common ways to consume arginine include preworkout supplements, green powders, and by eating certain foods.
+Some of the most common ways to consume arginine include preworkout supplements, green powders, and from eating certain foods.

 You may have heard of products called pre-workout supplements in the fitness industry.
 Although the ingredients will vary, most pre-workouts will contain L-arginine blended with other essential amino acids (among loads of other ingredients).